btomaszewicz/llm-zoomcamp-capstone-project/README.md

 Screenshot or short GIF of the Streamlit application.

+## Data and knowledge base

+The source dataset is the original synthetic mCODE/Synthea data; the knowledge base is the processed, chunked, metadata-enriched, and indexed patient corpus that the RAG system searches.

+The project uses a selected sample of 50 synthetic breast-cancer patient records from the mCODE STU2 lifetime/longitudinal dataset.
+The original FHIR resources are transformed into derived patient-level Markdown and CSV records representing encounters, conditions, medications, procedures, diagnostic reports, and oncology-related timelines.

+The derived records are split into chunks and stored with metadata including patient ID, document type, section heading, date range, and oncology flag.
+The same chunk metadata supports both a MinSearch lexical index and a local sentence-transformer vector index for semantic retrieval.

 ### MY INTERFACE FLOW / Summary of the demo
 Clinical Synopsis
 Generate clinical summaries with supporting evidence from available patient records.